KikiDow/Interactive-Frontend-project/README.md

 Developer decided to use a 1980's themed colour scheme inspired by the movie "Ready Player One".
 This was done to challenge my own skills and to present a different design than that to the numerous examples available online.

-## GitHub Repository
-The GitHub Repository for this project is located [here](https://github.com/KikiDow/Interactive-Frontend-project)

 ## Features
 * The application contains a **Gameboard** which contains all the buttons required to